Virtual Medical Scribes: The Good, The Bad, And The Ugly

 And it doesn’t stop there.
 Both onsite and virtual scribe positions are a popular choice for students entering medical school to get in-field experience before they hit the books.
 The scribing industry is plagued by high rates of turnover as a consequence, forcing practices to take on additional costs to recruit and onboard a replacement.

 The effects of turnover may not be as pronounced when working with a scribe staffing agency, as they can quickly backfill.
-However, introducing a new scribe will likely interrupt workflow as it takes time to adjust to the physician’s communication and exam style.
+However, introducing a new scribe will likely interrupt workflow as it takes time to adjust to the provider's communication and exam style.

 Lack of Standardized Training